-We are currently finalizing the code of the StreetLearn environment.
-That code is written in Python and enables accessing to the Street View-based data and interacting with the environment.
-The code will be available at the beginning of January 2019 at: https://github.com/deepmind/streetlearn.
+We have released the code of the StreetLearn environment at: https://github.com/deepmind/streetlearn.
+That code is written in C++ and Python and enables accessing the Street View-based data and interacting with the environment.
+The open-source code structure and the dataset are described in this paper.

 A separate code release will be made for the TensorFlow-based agent and training using Reinforcement Learning, relying on a modified version of Importance Weighted Actor-Learner Architectures (paper, code).